- Home

 At Court

 If a not guilty plea is entered, the Judge will set the case for a non-jury trial at a later date.
-If a guilty or no-contest plea is given, the Judge will proceed directly to sentencing.
-If a payment is required, the defendant shall proceed to the court clerk for payment options.
+If a guilty or no contest plea is given, the Judge will proceed directly to sentencing.
+If a payment is required, the Defendant shall proceed to the Court Clerk window for payment.

 Payments and Reduced Violations

-Defendants seeking to have traffic infractions reduced to non-moving violations may call the Municipal Court Clerk at (913) 592-3624 for more information.
+Amendments to traffic infractions are granted at the discretion of the City Prosecutor.
 All amended charges must be paid in full at the time of the amendment.
 Amended cases are not eligible for payment plans.
+Defendants seeking to have traffic infractions reduced to non-moving violations may contact the Court Clerk at (913) 592-3624 or courtclerk@springhillks.gov for more information.